gquintana/beepbeep/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gquintana/beepbeep/badge.svg?branch=master)](https://coveralls.io/github/gquintana/beepbeep?branch=master)

-Bip bip is runs scripts on SQL and NoSQL databases and track already ran/new scripts.
+Beep beep can run scripts on SQL and NoSQL databases, track ran scripts and not run them again.

 It can be used to:
 * Create tables/indices/collections and populate them with data